 We suffer from toxic cultures, toxic workloads and toxic people.

 Of course not all of these elements are at play all of the time, or all at once.

-An organizational culture can be toxic for one person and not for others: individuals who are different from others in their workplaces may feel isolated and penalized, whilst others seem to be recognized and rewarded for largely similar achievements.
+An organisational culture can be toxic for one person and not for others: individuals who are different from others in their workplaces may feel isolated and penalised, whilst others seem to be recognised and rewarded for largely similar achievements.

 Increased reports of burnout, extended sick leave, and poor mental health are often consequences of this kind of toxicity.

 The third kind of toxicity we see in workplaces comes from individuals, and it is these individuals who can do the most damage: capable of devious and careless behaviour which can destroy people, teams and ultimately, their organisations.

 Toxicity in the workplace is often passed off as ‘banter’, ‘business decisions’, or reasonable expectations for performance.